Mandelbrot Sets Generated from the Riemann Zeta Function

 (Terms: 16)

-Rendering uses HTML Canvas and Web Workers.
-The term count truncates the series and starts at 16.
-Click [Start] to animate while increasing the term count and watch zeros appear.
+Rendering is done with HTML Canvas and Web Workers.
+The number of terms is used to truncate the series, and the default is 16.
+Click [Start] to animate the graph as the number of terms increases and to watch the zeros appear.

-Replacing F(z) with the zeta function also produces a Mandelbrot‑type set:
+Replacing F(z) with the zeta function produces another Mandelbrot-type set:

 F(z) = ζ(z)